quentinsf/icsv2ledger/README.md

   column, than just set `debit` to be "-1" and icsv2ledger will do the right thing. _Mandatory_
 * `accounts_map` is the file which holds the mapping between the description and the account name to use. _Mandatory_
 * `payees_map` is the file which holds the mapping between the description and the payee to use. _Mandatory_
-* `no_header` should be set to true if first row in the CSV file is not a header.
-Default is 'False'. _Optional_
+* `skip_lines` is the number of lines to skip from the beginning of the CSV file.
+The default is `1` to skip the CSV header line. _Optional_
 * `cleared_character` is character to mark a transaction as cleared.
   Ledger possible value are `*` or `!` or ` `.
 Default is `*`. _Optional_